Logius-standaarden/fsc-core/draft-fsc-core-00.md

 - The date provided in `contract.content.validity.not_after` must be greater than the date provided in the field `contract.validity.not_before`.
 - The date provided in `contract.content.validity.not_after` must be in the future.
 - At least one Grant is set in the field `contract.content.grants`.
 - A `PeerRegistrationGrant` cannot be mixed with other Grants.
+Mixing Grant types with different use-cases is prohibited to prevent the creation of Contracts that are hard to maintain and validate.
 - Only one `PeerRegistrationGrant` is allowed per Contract.
+A Peer can only register himself to the Directory so only one `PeerRegistrationGrant` is allowed.
 - A `ServicePublicationGrant` cannot be mixed with other Grants.
+Mixing Grant types with different use-cases is prohibited to prevent the creation of Contracts that are hard to maintain and validate.

 Per Grant type different validation rules apply.